tpratyushareddy/linux-scripts/monitoring-dashboard/README.md

 - **CPU Usage**: Displays real-time CPU utilization as a percentage.
 - **Memory Usage**: Shows memory usage as a percentage of total memory.
 - **Disk Usage**: Reports the usage of the root partition.
-- **Top Processes**: Lists the top five processes consuming the most CPU.
+- **Top Processes**: Lists the top three processes consuming the most CPU and memory.
+- Helps with capacity planning.
+- Helps with identifying areas where performance could be improved.

 ## Requirements